zuchengchen/GWSC.jl/README.md

 - Implement the Bayesian approch for PTA
 - Probably write an article to explain the algorithms implemented in the package
 - Do more tests
-- Register as an offical julia package when possible
+- Register as an offical julia package if possible

 ## References